bibleexchange/courses/homiletics-2/en/1001_examples-of-the-textual-sermon.md

 # TEXT: Deuteronomy 10:12--13

-> \"And now, Israel, what doth the LORD thy God require of thee, but to
-> fear the LORD thy God, to walk in all his ways, and to love him, and
-> to serve the LORD thy God with all thy heart and with all thy soul.
-13
-> To keep the commandments of the LORD, and his statutes, which I
-> command thee this day for thy good?\"
+> "And now, Israel, what doth the LORD thy God require of thee, but to fear the LORD thy God, to walk in all his ways, and to love him, and to serve the LORD thy God with all thy heart and with all thy soul.
+13 To keep the commandments of the LORD, and his statutes, which I command thee this day for thy good?"

-## \"Fear the LORD thy God\"
+## "Fear the LORD thy God"

-## \"Walk in all His ways\"
+## "Walk in all His ways"

-## \"Love Him\"
+## "Love Him"

-## \"Serve the LORD thy God with all thy heart and with all thy soul\"
+## "Serve the LORD thy God with all thy heart and with all thy soul"

-## \"Keep the commandments of the LORD and his statues\"
+## "Keep the commandments of the LORD and his statues"

 ## Variations of the Textual Sermon